 Disneyland Hong Kong Review

-We visited on a clear sunny February weekday, a rare occurrence in a city which suffers greatly from the smog rolling in across from Shenzhen and mainland China.
-It was an easy but long trip from our MTR (Mass Transit Railway) station on Hong Kong Island, it took us an hour and a half and probably cost us approximately £1.
+We visited on a clear sunny February weekday, a rare occurrence in a city which suffers greatly from smog.
+The park is located on the MTR (Mass Transit Railway) station on Hong Kong Island, it took us an hour and a half and probably cost us approximately £1.
 The MTR network is simple, easy to use and cheap.
-It’s well signposted and Disneyland has its own signposts so it really easy to find.
+The park is well signposted so it really easy to find.
 Avoid travelling at peak times, the train gets hot and very crowded.

 The train takes you straight to Disneyland and lets you off at the end of the park promenade.
 The promenade is a strange concept, a single long walk way passing a central fountain and take a right into Disneyland Park.
-It has been designed to serve two parks, the large left-hand expanse of Penny’s Bay has been left for a future expansion of another park.
+It has been designed to serve two parks, the large left-hand expanse of Penny’s Bay has been left for a future expansion of the second gate.

 Standard park entrance at the time of writing was about £60 per adult.
 Though if you book in advance online you can normally get a package with a free quick service meal in selected restaurants.